Hemorrhoids High Fiber Diet

 The digestive tract is more responsive for some than others.
 For instance, people who are lactose intolerant can have an unpleasant reaction if they take even a bit of dairy.

 To ensure your time isn’t unpleasant, here are some foods to try and eliminate or massively decrease your diet.
-Food which you shouldn’t eat when you have hemorrhoids include:

 1. Alcohol: Alcohol can also harden your stool and worsen the pain of hemorrhoids.

-3. Dairy products such as milk and cheese.
+3. Dairy products: Such as milk and cheese.

 4. Fried foods: They can be difficult on your digestive system.